 There are stories of the past on every corner and charm that inspired the likes of Charles Dickens.
 The famous writer was a frequent visitor to the town, and set his novel ‘The Pickwick Papers’ in the town, with the recent film, David Copperfield, filmed there.

-Bury St Edmunds is popular for its fabulous food and drink scene, among the best is our sister bar and restaurant, The Northgate.
+Bury St Edmunds is popular for its fabulous food and drink scene.
 The mix of independent and high street shops, as well as the busy markets, makes the town a great day out, with something for everyone.

 Thetford Forest is over 18,000 hectares of patchwork pines, heathland and plant-life, only a 19 minute drive from us.